smartcar/starter-app-react-node/README.md

    - `carSharingConfig` quick blurb about this
    - `roadsideAssistanceConfig` quick blurb about this
    - `buildYourOwnConfig`
    The `autoInsuranceConfig` is set as the default.
-We recommend you explore each of the four sample configs before making your own!
+Explore each of the four sample configs before making your own!